|(L) Card bears only a plate number: may be of the Black and White brand.

 1895 -- A handwritten card catalog is started.
 It takes three years to complete and totals 58,000 cards.

-However, I found a wonderful virtual tour of this 1899 structure.
-What really impresses me is this is the same gentleman who served as the first mayor of Chicago (1837-8), and for whom Ogden Avenue (US 34) is named.
+What really impresses me about the founding is that this is the same gentleman who served as the first mayor of Chicago (1837-8), and for whom Ogden Avenue (US 34) is named.
 From postmaster of a Catskills village to the top position in the Second City: simply amazing.
 And on his 1877 death, he left funds for his hometown to have a new library building.

 Unfortunately, someone tried to include the post office on the 1968 card.